vrandall66/front-end-submissions-public/1806/mod-2/game-time/cierra-derek.md

 * 3 - Application is fully playable without crashes or bugs
 * 2 - Application has some missing functionality but no crashes
 * 1 - Application crashes during normal usage

+* Scores don't update when lives are lost

 ### User Interface